AutomateThePlanet/Bellatrix-Documentation/docs/general-information/installation-macos.md

 ---
 Overview
 --------
-Bellatrix is not a single thing it contains multiple framework libraries, extensions and tools.
+BELLATRIX is not a single thing it contains multiple framework libraries, extensions and tools.
 The recommended code editor for MacOS is [**Visual Studio for Mac**](https://visualstudio.microsoft.com/vs/mac/) but you can also use [**Visual Studio Code**](https://code.visualstudio.com/).

 > Before proceeding with the installation, please read the [**system requirements**](system-requirements.md) system requirements and **install all prerequisites**!